 - Communication in Collaboration: The essential theories of communication and its role in team dynamics.
 An examination of how humans communicate to mediate conflict, make individual and group decisions, and promote democracy and efficiency in the workplace.

 - Communication Pedagogy: The principles and practices of teaching communication across different organizational contexts, including academia, corporate training, and public dissemination of information.

 Below is a sample curriculum plan for a student of an applied master’s in communication program with a specialization in corporate and organizational communication.
 This curriculum is based on a 24-month course of study.
 Prospective students should note that the plan below is only an example, and that programs vary in their course content and sequencing.
 In general, master’s programs in corporate or organizational communication are composed of between 30 and 60 course credits, which students typically complete within 12 to 24 months of full time study, or 24 to 36 months of part-time study.

 Two-Year Sample Curriculum Plan for a Master’s in Corporate and Organizational Communication

 |Concentration Courses:||Concentration Courses:||Concentration Courses:

-In addition to master’s in corporate, organizational, or business communication, there are other types of master’s in communication programs, such as master’s in strategic communication programs or master’s in PR and marketing communication programs, that include classes in corporate or organizational communication as either required courses or as electives.
+In addition to master’s in corporate and organizational communication, there are other types of master’s in communication programs, such as master’s in strategic communication programs or master’s in marketing communication programs, that include classes in organizational communication and leaderhsip as either required courses or as electives.
 For example, for some programs, there is considerable overlap between a master’s in organizational communication and a master’s in strategic communication.
 Therefore, students who are interested in organizational communication as well as other types of communication may wish to explore master’s degrees that are not specifically in corporate or organizational communication, but which have course offerings in these areas.